-Program Description The Master of Science in Nursing: Family Nurse Practitioner (FNP) program is designed for registered nurses who want to broaden their theoretical and practical knowledge base in preparation to become a family nurse practitioner.
-The FNP specialty courses will prepare the RN to care for individuals and families in a wide variety of health care settings, including clinics, community-based settings, long-term care facilities and hospitals.
+The Master of Science in Nursing: Family Nurse Practitioner (FNP) program is designed for baccalaureate-prepared registered nurses who want to broaden their theoretical and practical knowledge base in preparation to become a family nurse practitioner.
+This program will prepare students to take the national FNP certification exam.

 The student’s area of study incorporates a blend of theory and research with an emphasis on guided practice in clinical areas.
-After successful completion of the MSN core courses, students will complete a 500 clinical hour practicum throughout the FNP courses.
+After successful completion of the MSN core courses, students will complete a 720 clinical hour practicum throughout the FNP courses.
 Students will self-select preceptors to fulfill required clinical hours.